oss-slu/MeltShiny/pull_request_template.md

 *Here, get into detail about what files you modified, and talk about the most important lines in regards to fixing the issue.*

+**How was it tested**

+*Here, get into detail about how you tested the files you modified.

 **Screenshots that show the changes (if applicable):**